Sashi13/HandGestureRecognition/README.md

 4 DOF robotic arm.
 This application can be modified to control other devices as well.

 # Hardware
-Kinect V2
+Kinect V2,
-Computer device with Windows OS with Bluetooth
+Windows OS device with Bluetooth

 4 DOF Robotic Arm with Bluetooth